You are here

 Any person summoned for jury service who fails to appear as directed may be ordered by the district court to appear forthwith and show cause for failure to comply with the summons.
 Any person who fails to show good cause for noncompliance with a summons may be fined not more than $1,000, imprisoned not more than three days, ordered to perform community service, or any combination thereof.

-5. Why must I report to (Grand Rapids, Kalamazoo, Lansing, Marquette)?
+5. Why must I report to Grand Rapids, Kalamazoo, Lansing, or Marquette?
 What counties are in each division?

-Southern Division at Grand Rapids: Antrim, Benzie, Charlevoix, Clinton, Eaton, Emmet, Grand Traverse, Ingham, Ionia, Kalkaska, Kent, Lake, Leelanau, Manistee, Mason, Mecosta, Missaukee, Montcalm, Muskegon, Newaygo, Oceana, Osceola, Ottawa, Wexford
+Southern Division at Grand Rapids: Antrim, Barry, Benzie, Charlevoix, Emmet, Grand Traverse, Ionia, Kalkaska, Kent, Lake, Leelanau, Manistee, Mason, Mecosta, Missaukee, Montcalm, Muskegon, Newaygo, Oceana, Osceola, Ottawa, Wexford

-Southern Division at Kalamazoo: Allegan, Barry, Berrien, Branch, Calhoun, Cass, Hillsdale, Kalamazoo, St. Joseph, Van Buren
+Southern Division at Kalamazoo: Allegan, Berrien, Calhoun, Cass, Kalamazoo, St. Joseph, Van Buren

-Northern Division at Marquette (includes entire Upper Peninsula): Alger, Baraga, Chippewa, Delta, Dickinson, Gogebic, Houghton, Iron, Keweenaw, Luce, Mackinac, Marquette, Menominee, Ontonagon, Schoolcraft.
+Northern Division at Marquette: Alger, Baraga, Chippewa, Delta, Dickinson, Gogebic, Houghton, Iron, Keweenaw, Luce, Mackinac, Marquette, Menominee, Ontonagon, Schoolcraft

 6. I don’t live in any of the counties in the Western District.
 What should I do?